otrv4/otrv4/otrv4.md

 When the Prekey Profile expires, it should be updated.
 Client implementations should determine the frequency of the prekey's profile expiration and renewal.
+They should also determine when a new Prekey Profile is published (prior to it been expired or just at moment it expires).
 The recommended expiration time is one week.

 Nevertheless, for a short amount of time (decided by the client) a Prekey Profile can still be locally used even if it has publicly expired.
 This is